WHSmith

-WHSmith (also written WH Smith, and known colloquially as Smith's and formerly as W. H. Smith & Son) is a British retailer, with headquarters in Swindon, England, which operates a chain of high street, railway station, airport, port, hospital and motorway service station shops selling books, stationery, magazines, newspapers, entertainment products and confectionery.
+WH Smith plc, trading as WHSmith (also written WH Smith and formerly as W. H. Smith & Son), is a British travel retailer, with headquarters in London, England, which operates a chain of railway station, airport, port, hospital and motorway service station shops selling books, stationery, magazines, newspapers, entertainment products and confectionery.

 The company was formed by Henry Walton Smith and his wife Anna in 1792 as a news vendor in London.
 It remained under the ownership of the Smith family for many years and saw large-scale expansion during the 1970s as the company began to diversify into other markets.
 Following a rejected private equity takeover in 2004, the company began to focus on its core retail business.
-It was responsible for the creation of the ISBN book identifier.
+In the 1960s, the company facilitated the creation of the SBN book identifier, which later became the internationally-used ISBN.

+WHSmith sold its UK high-street retail operation to Modella Capital in 2025, in order to focus on its travel-related outlets; the new owner rebranded the shops as TGJones.

 WHSmith is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.